VelozUy/veloz/src/components/layout/README.md

 />;
 ```

-### TopNavV2
+### MainNavigation

-A refactored version of the original TopNav that uses the shareable NavigationBar component.
+The primary navigation component used throughout the application.
+A refactored version that uses the shareable NavigationBar component.

 **Features:**